 If you're handling sensitive customer data — which is probably the case if you're managing or working in a professional services team – then it's an option you should definitely consider.

-However, there are useful features that softphone providers like Ooma have – such as ring groups, company hours, and localized and toll-free numbers – that Google Voice does not have.
-Overall, Google Voice only scored 2.6/5 for features, which isn't overly impressive when compared to other providers (although it's a lot cheaper).
+However, there are useful features that softphone providers like Ooma have – such as ring groups, company hours, and localized and toll-free numbers – that Google Voice does not offer.
+Overall, Google Voice only scored 2.6/5 for features, which isn’t overly impressive when compared to other providers (although it’s a lot cheaper).

 Google Voice Starter pricing